BlogProduct Design

 In addition to these benefits, having a design system can make transitioning to a platform much easier.
 By defining these interactions, you can pass off the design to other consumers of the platform.
 This will help them build better applications for consuming data and content from your platform.
 The standards are already created, and the consuming teams just need to follow them.
-A great example of this design system is the Material Design System that Google developed, which is comprised of components that can be used on a mobile android application.
+A great example of this design system is the Material Design System that Google developed, which is comprised of components that can be used on a mobile Android application.

 Building the system